 Visiting Scholar Grants provide funding for researchers working on early Arab diaspora and migration to work at the Khayrallah Center for a period of 1 to 2 weeks.
 Researchers will have access to resources available at the Khayrallah Center’s archive.
-For more information about our holdings please contact Marjorie Stevens, or you can see a current listing here.
+For more information about the contents of our archive, please review the Khayrallah Center Archive Collection Guide.

 Grants will cover travel expenses to North Carolina State University (where the collections are housed) and up to two weeks of lodging.
 Visiting scholars will be provided with a dedicated work space and individual computer.
 Each grant recipient will also have access to the collection’s chief archivist and director.

 Scholars and graduate students may apply.
 Unaffiliated artists who would like to use the center’s archive for research on their projects are also eligible to apply.
 Applications will be accepted from U.S. citizens, permanent residents and foreign nationals who have valid visas to the US.

 Grant recipients and their research projects will be highlighted on the Khayrallah Center’s website and its social media and newsletter.